uvaai/ml1/40 week4/40 AlphaGo/content.md

 **Q1.
 Which students' assignments did you read?**

 **Q2.
-Where there any questions all other students answered similarly to your own answer when arguing for or against an example having understanding?
+Where there any questions all other students answered similarly to your own answer when arguing an example having understanding or not?
 If so, for which questions was this the case?**

 **Q3.
-For the other questions, i.e. those where not all answers were similar, list the question and the gist of the answers that differed from your own.**
+For the other questions, i.e. those where not all answers were similar, what weere the question and the gist of the answers that differed from your own?**

 **Q4.
-Did reading these other opinions change your own opinion on any of the questions you answered?
+Did reading these other opinions change your own opinion on any of the questions you answered last week?
 If so, how did your opinion change?**